Orange County Modern Quilt Guild Bylaws

 Section 1: The President shall appoint two (2) members of the Nominating Committee and the remaining members of the Executive Board shall appoint the third (3rd) member.
 Every effort will be made to nominate at least two (2) candidates for each office.
 Beginning in 2014, the Nominating Committee’s recommendation is to be presented to the general membership at the September General meeting.

 Section 2: Beginning in 2014, voting shall be by ballot at the October Business Meeting.
 Each member attending the October Business Meeting will be given a ballot.
 There will be an opportunity to make nominations from the floor.
 The results of the election will be reported immediately by the President, with a report on the Guild website to follow.
-The new officers will assume their duties at the close of the November General Meeting.
+The new officers will assume their duties at the close of the November Membership Meeting.

 Article 10: Amendments to the Bylaws

-Amendments to these bylaws shall be made by majority vote of members present at a
+Amendments to these bylaws shall be made by majority vote of members present at a regular membership or special meeting, when all Guild members have been notified in writing by email of all changes at least ten days prior to said meeting.

 Article 11: Effective Date

 Section 1: The bylaws shall take effect immediately upon their adoption.
-Revisions, additions, or deletions are to be effective upon the date so voted by the membership.
+Revisions, additions, or deletions are to be effective upon the date so voted for by the membership.

 Section 2: These bylaws supersede any and all previously adopted by the Orange County Modern Quilt Guild.